Coding-Coach/find-a-mentor/README.md

 1. Fork
 2. `yarn`
+3. **Create a branch** "add-{your-name}-as-mentor"
-3. Add your details in `mentors.json` file.
+4. Add your details in `mentors.json` file.
-4. Run `yarn run sync-lists`
+5. Run `yarn run sync-lists`
-5. Run `yarn test` to validate that the details is following the right schema.
+6. Run `yarn test` to validate that the details is following the right schema.
-6. PR.
+7. PR with the title "Add {Your Name} as mentor".
-7. Thanks!
+8. Thanks!

 **Notes:**